-The Equipment Lessor may without prejudice to Equipment Lessor’s right to arrears of Rent, the Default Amount or any other sum that may be due or for damages for breach of this Agreement, the Equipment Lessor may terminate all or part of this Agreement on the occurrence of any of the Events of Default in Clause 8 which has not been cured pursuant to Clause 8.2 above by giving notice in writing to the Equipment Lessee.
+The Equipment Lessor may without prejudice to Equipment Lessor’s right to arrears of Rent or any other sum that may be due or for damages for breach of this Agreement, the Equipment Lessor may terminate all or part of this Agreement in the event the event of a material breach of the terms of this Agreement by the Equipment Lessee (which includes but is not limited to failure to pay Rent) which breach is not remedied within 60 days of the Equipment Lessor having notified the Equipment Lessee of such breach.

 The Parties agree and understand that this Agreement is co-terminus and co-extensive with the JV Agreement and is being entered into to fulfill the Equipment Lessor’s obligations under the JV Agreement.
 Upon the termination of the JV Agreement, this Agreement shall stand terminated without prejudice the rights of the Equipment Lessor as per law or this Agreement or the JV Agreement.